Skip to content

 Job Script

 Usually a job script consists of two parts.
-The first part is optional but highly recommended:

 • Slurm-specific options used by the scheduler to manage the resources (e.g. memory) and configure the job environment

-• Job-specific shell commands
+• Job-specific commands

+The job script acts as a wrapper for your actual job.
+Command-line options can still be used to overwrite embedded options.
 Although you can specify all Slurm options on the command-line, we encourage you, for clarity and reusability, to embed Slurm options in the job script

 Options